Brian: Wow, a song named after a girl. There aren't a million of those already.

 - "Angie" - Depending on which rumor you believe: Mick Jagger bragging about nailing David Bowie's wife, Mick Jagger lamenting wanting Bowie's wife, or Mick Jagger apologizing for nailing her husband.

-- "Barbara Ann" - The Beach Boys' surf rock classic, of course.
+- "Barbara Ann" - The Regents, from 1961.
+Covered later by The Beach Boys.
 They tried other girls, but they knew they wouldn't do.

 - "Sara" - Bob Dylan

 - "Sara" - Starship (Storms are the wind in her eyes, of course.)